AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/understanding-privacy-settings.md

 ## Overview {#overview}

 Marketo provides marketers with a way to get web visitors' consent to track them.
-There are two ways to opt out, or you can choose to be tracked by anonymized IP. &nbsp;&nbsp;
+There are two ways to opt out, or you can choose to be tracked by anonymized IP.

 * Web visitors select the Do Not Track (DNT) feature in their browser (and the marketer honors the web visitor's request for Do Not Track)
 * Web visitors use an opt out cookie provided by a marketer on a website

 Or, the marketer can track users, but use an anonymized IP.

 These methods might affect Marketo’s value and functionality in specific areas.
-However, if the marketer *doesn’t*&nbsp;change anything in Marketo's configuration, Marketo functionality remains the same.
+However, if the marketer *doesn’t* change anything in Marketo's configuration, Marketo functionality remains the same.

 ## Browser Settings for Do Not Track {#browser-settings-for-do-not-track}